What is in this leaflet

-Imovane is used to help people with sleeping difficulties, also called insomnia.
+Imovane is used to help people over 18 years of age with sleeping difficulties, also called insomnia.
 It can help you fall asleep and to reduce the number of times you wake up during the night.
 It is used for short term treatment (2-4 weeks) of insomnia.
 It is not recommended for use for more than 4 weeks at a time.

 Your doctor, however, may prescribe Imovane for another purpose.